ParkerBywater47/ParkerBywater47.github.io/software_manual/power_iteration.md

 **Description/Purpose:** This routine computes the dominant eigenvalue (the eigenvalue with the largest absolute value) of a diagonalizable matrix.

 **Input:** A diagonalizable matrix as an instance of [this](../src/Matrix.cpp) matrix class, an error tolerance, a maximum number of iterations, and an initial guess of the eigenvector corresponding to the dominant eigenvalue.
-The initial guess can be anything other than a vector of zeroes; better guesses simply mean faster convergence on average.
+The initial guess is ideally a random vector.
+It is necessary that no entries be zero.

 **Output:** This routine returns an approximation of the dominant eigenvalue of the matrix within the given error tolerance or the most recent approximation if the iteration limit is reached.

 **Implementation/Code:** The following is the code for power\_iteration.
+This code includes OpenMP compiler directives to take advantage of multiple threads.
+To use these, the `omp.h` header must be included and you must use the `-fopenmp` option when compiling.

 ```C++
 double power_iteration(const Matrix& A, const double initial_guess[], const double tol, const int max_iter)
 {